Learning-Augmented Robust Algorithmic Recourse: Experiments

-We observe that the sub-optimality of ROAR in terms of robustness compared to our optimal algorithm can vary greatly across different datasets and models.
-For example, while Figure~\ref{fig:fig_tradeoff_synthetic} shows that the robustness of ROAR is only 0.01 higher than our algorithm for logistic regression models trained on the synthetic dataset, the amount of sub-optimality increases significantly to 17.64 on neural network models on the same dataset and, hence, is not displayed in Figure~\ref{fig:fig_tradeoff_nn_synthetic}.
+In Figure~\ref{fig:trade-off}, the rows and columns correspond to different datasets and models.
+In each sub-figure, curves show the robustness-consistency trade-off of recourses by Algorithm~\ref{alg:l1-linf} for different predictions (indicated by different colors) and ROAR (same color for each prediction by with lines that include $\star$.

+For each curve, the bottom right point corresponds to $\beta=1$ (the optimal robust recourse).
+Given the optimality of Algorithm~\ref{alg:l1-linf} for linear models, the robustness is $0$, though empirically our algorithm achieves near 0 robustness for non-linear models too.
+However, these recourses might have different consistencies depending on the prediction.
+Similarly, the top left point of each curve corresponds to $\beta=0$ (the optimal consistent recourse) with a consistency of 0, which might have different robustness.
+ROAR does not achieve either optimal robustness or optimal consistency.\footnote{The optimization problem in Equation~\ref{eq:rob-cons-trade} is convex but non-differentiable at $\beta=0$ for linear models.
+Hence, gradient-based methods with fixed step sizes, such as ROAR, are not guaranteed to find the optimal solution.}

+Our algorithm Pareto dominates ROAR, simultaneously achieving better robustness and consistency for all $\beta$ values.
+Furthermore, at $\beta=1$, the robustness of ROAR's recourses is substantially worse compared to ours (e.g., ROAR achieves a robustness of 17.64 on the neural network models learned on synthetic data (Figure~\ref{fig:fig_tradeoff_nn_synthetic})).
+ROAR is also much slower than our algorithm (See Section~\ref{sec:findings-comp}).
+We generally observe that the poor consistency of the robust solutions can be decreased substantially with a small increase in robustness.
+This is also true for decreasing the robustness of the consistent solutions, albeit to a smaller degree.

-\paragraph{Smoothness} We also study how errors in the prediction can affect the quality of the recourse solution.
-In particular, for each dataset and model pair, we compute a \emph{correct prediction} regarding the future model following the approach of~\citep{UpadhyayJL21}: this future model is derived by either shifting the data or as the result of temporal changes in data collection (see Appendix~\ref{sec:app-experimental-details} for more details).
-We then create additional, incorrect, predictions by adding perturbations to each coordinate of the correct prediction.
-We use four different values for the amount of added perturbations: $\{+\epsilon, -\epsilon, +2\epsilon, -2\epsilon\}$.
-The difference in the magnitude of perturbations allows us to generate predictions with different distances from the correct prediction: The $\epsilon$ values depend on both the dataset and the trained model and are chosen to ensure that all the predictions are within $\alpha=1$ distance of the original model.
-See Appendix~\ref{sec:app-experimental-details} for details.
+\paragraph{Smoothness} In this section, we study how prediction error can affect the recourse quality.
+In particular, for each dataset-model pair, we first compute the \emph{correct prediction} $\pred_*$, corresponding to the realized future model (by either shifting the data or temporal changes in data collection~\citep{UpadhyayJL21}).
+We then generate incorrect predictions by perturbing each coordinate of the correct prediction by different values in $\{+\epsilon, -\epsilon, +2\epsilon, -2\epsilon\}$, corresponding to the amount of error.
+The $\epsilon$ values depend on the dataset and model and are chosen to ensure that all the predictions are in $\Theta_\alpha$ for $\alpha=1$.